 Franz Rudolf Hunter 1890-1971– see his life story in the Chaddock-Lowndes section.

 The Boddies and the Hunters came together with the marriage of James Hunter and Margaret Boddie on the 13th July 1843.
-See their family details under The Hunters Section
+See their family details earlier on this page.

 These were the parents of Margaret Boddie, the wife of James Hunter, and therefore they are my great-great-great-grandparents.
 John was a millwright from Kemnay, a village fifteen miles west of Aberdeen and famous for its granite.
-He was the middle child of five born to Alexander and Isabella Boddie.
+He was christened on 20 March 1787, the middle child of five born to Alexander and Isabella Boddie.
 Margaret Youle came from Chapel of Garioch, about five miles from Kemnay.
-She was brought up at Fetternear Farm where she was born on the 3rd August 1791and baptised two days later.
+She was brought up at Fetternear Farm where she was born on the 3rd August 1791 and baptised two days later.
 She was one of four daughters born to James and Margaret Yule.
 Her only brother being James.

 THE CHILDREN OF JOHN BODDIE AND MARGARET YOULE